Preparation Strategy

 You should say:

-Introduction: One event I really enjoyed was my cousin’s wedding last year.
-It was held in a beautiful garden, with colorful decorations and music, and many family members and friends attended from different cities.
+One event I really enjoyed was my cousin's wedding last year.
+It was held in a beautiful garden, with colourful decorations and music, and many family members and friends attended from different cities.

-Main points: The ceremony had a joyful atmosphere, with traditional dances, speeches, and delicious food.
-I got to meet relatives I hadn’t seen in years, and we shared stories and laughter.
-The event was lively and well-organized, making it a fun and memorable experience.
+The ceremony had a joyful atmosphere, with traditional dances, speeches, and delicious food.
+I got to meet relatives I hadn't seen in years, and we shared stories and laughter.
+The event was lively and well-organised, making it a fun and memorable experience.

 • "One event I really enjoyed was…"